vmstan/gravity-sync/README.md

 This allows you to be more flexible in where you make your configuration changes to block/allow lists and local DNS settings being made on either the primary or secondary, but it's best practice to continue making changes on one side where possible.
 In the event there are configuration changes to the same element (example, `custom.list` changes at both sides) then Gravity Sync will attempt to determine based on timestamps on what side the last changed happened, in which case the latest changes will be considered authoritative and overwrite the other side.
 Gravity Sync does not merge the contents of the files when changes happen, it simply overwrites the entire content.

-If the execution completes, you will now have overwritten your running `gravity.db` and `custom.list` on the secondary Pi-hole after creating a copy of the running files (with `.backup` appended) in the `backup` subfolder located with your script.
-Gravity Sync will also keep a copy of the last sync'd files from the primary (in the `backup` folder appended with `.pull` or `.push`) for future use.
+If the execution completes, you will now have a synchronized copy of your running `gravity.db` and `custom.list` on the both Pi-hole after creating a time-stamped copy of the running files (with `.backup` appended) in the `backup` subfolder located with your script, on the secondary Pi-hole.

 Finally, a file called `gravity-sync.log` will be created in the `gravity-sync` folder along side the script with the date the script was last executed appended to the bottom.